Engineering Campus (University of Illinois Urbana-Champaign)

-The Engineering Campus is the colloquial name for the portions of campus surrounding the Bardeen Quadrangle and the Beckman Quadrangle at the College of Engineering at the University of Illinois at Urbana–Champaign.
+The Engineering Campus is the colloquial name for the portions of campus surrounding the Bardeen Quadrangle and the Beckman Quadrangle at the College of Engineering at the University of Illinois Urbana–Champaign.
 It is an area of approximately 30 square blocks, roughly bounded by Green Street on the south, Wright Street on the west, University Avenue on the north, and Gregory Street on the east.

 Bardeen Quadrangle

 The Bardeen Quadrangle, named for John Bardeen, is the central part of the Engineering Campus and home to most of the undergraduate facilities.
 As such, it is often known as the Engineering Quadrangle.
 The Boneyard Creek runs through the middle of the quad.

 Starting at Engineering Hall going clockwise:

 Engineering Hall

 Engineering Hall is the administrative center for the College of Engineering and prominently faces the Illini Union across Green Street.
 In addition to dozens of administrative offices and conference rooms, there are numerous classrooms and a pair of computer labs for student use.
 Many engineering-related student organizations are based in Engineering Hall as well, including the professional societies such as Engineering Council, SHPE, and others.
 The rear side of Engineering Hall includes a veranda overlooking the Boneyard Creek toward Grainger Library.
 Engineering Hall is the only building on campus to fully sport university colors with its recognizable orange brickwork.